ArRosid/cacti-screnshoot/README.md

+<h1>Cacti Graph Screenshoot</h1>
-<h1>This is script to take screenshoot from Cacti graph and export the result to excel file</h1>
+This is script to take screenshoot from Cacti graph and export the result to excel file